strmprivacy/docs/docs/quickstart/ccd/self-hosted.md

 have to be added to the Helm chart.

 :::note
-During creating, you'll see Error states on the event-gateway pods for instance.
+During creation, you'll see Error states on the event-gateway pods for instance.
 This is _nominal_ because it will fail to connect to Redis, which is still being deployed.
 Once Redis is healthy, you'll see the event-gateway status turn healthy
 :::